weejayuk/jump.ios/Docs/JUMP Integration Guide.md

 ## Initialize the Library

 To configure the library, pass your configuration settings to the initializer method.
+This should be called as soon as possible during your app's lifecycle so that the network configuration call has time to complete before the library is used.

-Copy and paste this block to get
+Copy and paste this block into `-[AppDelegate application:didFinishLaunchingWithOptions:]` to get started:
-started:

-TODO DESCRIBE CALLING THIS FROM APPLICATIONDIDFINISHLAUNCHING
+    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+    {

-        ... // Your existing initialization logic here
+        // ...
+Your existing initialization logic here

         NSString *engageAppId = @"your_engage_app_id";
         NSString *captureDomain = @"your_capture_ui_base_url";